pprunty/pprunty.github.io/posts/05-hotd-s02e01-summary.md

 prescient.
 Meanwhile, in Dragonstone, Rhaenyra receives news of the successful mission, her face a mask of conflicted emotions – vengeance achieved, but at a terrible cost.

 We are treated to wrenching sounds as King Aaegon II's heir to the Iron Throne and child, Jaehaerys' head is cut from his body by the rat snatchers.

+## What Next?

-The next episode sets up a spotlight for King Aaegon II to make a play, until now he has displayed his disinterest in the _Game of Thrones_, however, the murder of his son, __, at the hands of the assassins Blood and Cheese, at the command of Daemon Targaryen,
+The next episode sets up a spotlight for King Aegon II to make a play.
+Until now, he has displayed his disinterest in playing the _Game of Thrones_.
+However, the murder of his son and heir, Jaehaerys, at the hands of the assassins Blood and Cheese, and command of Daemon Targaryen, may awaken a newfound determination in the young king.
+This act of violence could potentially galvanize support for the Greens among the lords of Westeros, who may view the Blacks' actions as dishonorable and cruel.

-Will the two factions continue in their one-for-one approach, an eye for an eye, a son for a son, a dragon for a dragon?
+Will the two factions continue in their one-for-one approach, _an eye for an eye_, _a son for a son_, _a dragon for a dragon_, _a king for a king_?
-Or will there be an unexpected alliance between the characters on each side of the Targaryen faction who prefer to prevade war.
+Or will there be an unexpected alliance between the characters on each side of the Targaryen faction who prefer to pervade war?
+As tensions escalate and the body count rises, the possibility of a peaceful resolution seems increasingly unlikely.

 As the credits roll, viewers are left with a stark reminder of George R.R.
-Martin's words: "There are no heroes... in life, the monsters win."
-The Dance of the Dragons has truly begun, and no one – not even innocent children – is safe from its terrible reach.
+Martin's words: _"There are no heroes... in life, the monsters win."_ _The Dance of the Dragons_ has truly begun, and no one – not even innocent children – are safe from its terrible reach.